KVL logo

 In collaboration with the University of Pisa, KVL curates Digital Humanities Island in Second Life and, funded by the British Council and the Italian Ministry of Research and Higher Education, carries out research into heritage visualisation in Virtual Worlds.

-KVL core team
+KVL core team:

-• Dr. Julie Tolmie (Network Development Officer)
+• Dr. Julie Tolmi (3DVisA Development Officer 2006-2008)